weizh994/TDDE16/README.md

-# TDDE16
+# TDDE16 Using Natural Language Processing to Analyze News Headlines

 ## Dataset

-The dataset is available at [Kaggle](https://www.kaggle.com/datasets/wjia26/epl-teams-twitter-sentiment-dataset).
+The dataset is available on [4.5M headlines from 2007-2022](https://www.kaggle.com/datasets/jordankrishnayah/45m-headlines-from-2007-2022-10-largest-sites).

+## Aim

+TODO

+## Method